HRKimLab/libkm/libtimeseries/README.md

 # Details
 ### psth struct
-The table below describes fields of psth struct, which is the main output of plot_timecourse.
+The table below describes select fields of psth struct, which is the main output of plot_timecourse.

 | name |  size | description |
 |------|-------|-------------|